 The Napa County Agricultural Commissioner verifies and registers producers of agricultural products who sell directly to the consumer either at the site of production or at a farmer's market.
 Anyone who wishes to sell at a farmer's market must obtain a Certified Producers Certificate from the Agricultural Commissioner in the county where the produce was grown.

 Use this link if you need to update or make any changes to your existing CPC.
 Please use this helpful step-by-step instructions for filling out the CPC application.

-If you have a culinary garden and wish to sell directly to restaurants or members of the public. you must be an "approved source."
-The concept is simple: Food that will be used to serve the public must be protected from contamination at all stages of the process, and the approval process allows officials to "trace back" a food product to its source if a health-related problem occurs.
+If you have a culinary garden and wish to sell directly to restaurants or members of the public you mush be an "Approved Source".
+The concept is simple: Food that will be used to serve the public must be protected from contamination at all staged of the process, and the approval process allows officials to "trace back" a food product to its source if a health-related problem occurs.
 A grower or gardener who wants to be an approved source must complete the application with Environmental Management.
-Approved source criteria and application.
+Follow this link for approved source criteria and application.